Theoretical determination of Ising-type transition by using the Self-Consistent Harmonic Approximation: Applications of the SCHA

 To improve the results for Rb$_2$MnCl$_4$ and MAMC, we also adopt an effective spin $S_\textrm{eff}$ in place of $S$, as explored in Ref. \cite{prb49.413}.
 Taking an interesting perspective, K\"{o}bler has considered the interaction between magnons and Glashow-Weinberg-Salam (GWS) bosons of the magnetic continuum field to explain the energy gap and the behavior in the long-wavelength limit of various magnetic models\cite{appa127.1694}.
 According to this approach, due to the magnon-GWS boson interaction, the spin of Rb$_2$MnCl$_4$ was reduced from $S=5/2$ to $S_\textrm{eff}=2$.
 Here, we used Eq. ({\ref{eq.tc}) to estimate the effective spin that results in a critical temperature close to the experimental values, obtaining $S_\textrm{eff}=2.28$ for MAMC, and $S_\textrm{eff}=2.32$ for Rb$_2$MnCl$_4$, close to the values of Ref.\cite{prb49.413}.
 Both critical temperature values, using $S=5/2$ and $S_\textrm{eff}$ are listed in Table \ref{table.tc}.

 Fig. (\ref{fig.magnetization}) shows the magnetization dependence on temperature for the four $S=5/2$ compounds.
-In general, the SCHA results are in good agreement with experimental data.
+The outcomes derived from the SCHA exhibit a moderate level of concordance with experimental data.
+Specifically, when applied to the compound Rb$_2$MnF$_4$, the agreement between theoretical predictions and experimental observations is notably less pronounced.
+A potential remedy for this discrepancy is given by incorporating spin interactions that extend beyond the nearest-neighbors coupling.
+Cowley \textit{et al.} adopted interactions between nearest and next-nearest neighbors to describe Rb$_2$MnF$_4$\cite{prb15.4292}.
+This extended model yielded agreement with experimental results that was threefold superior to the conventional model, which solely considers nearest-neighbor coupling.
+It is noteworthy, however, that including these additional interactions within the SCHA formalism falls outside the scope of the present study.
 Considering the power-law behavior for the magnetization $M(T)/M_s\propto (1-T/T_c)^\beta$ over the entire temperature interval, we obtain an almost uniform $\beta$ parameter, varying between $\beta=0.19$ (Rb$_2$MnCl$_4$) up to $\beta=0.23$ (K$_2$NiF$_4$).
 It is well-known, from the critical phenomena theory, that the power-law behavior is expected only close to the critical temperature, and the $\beta$ parameter must be determined around $T_c$.
 Adopting the interval $0.9T_c\leq T< T_c$, we use the SCHA results for determining the critical exponent, and the obtained values are exhibited in Table (\ref{table.beta}).
-Since the SCHA exhibits a non-observable jump at $T_c$, it is not expectable a precise result for $\beta$ and so, the critical exponents show only a reasonable agreement with experiments.
+Provided the complicated behavior close to the critical temperature, it is not expectable a precise result for $\beta$ and so, the critical exponents show only a moderate agreement with experiments.
+The same problem is also obtained by using other theoretical formalisms, and a precise analysis at the critical point is not simple.
+In addition, note that close to $T_c$, we have $dM/dT\propto-(T-T_c)^{\beta-1}$, and the magnetization exhibits a rapid decreasing that justifies the difficult to obtain measurements in the interval around to the critical temperature.
 For instance, the experimental values of $\beta$ are known for Rb$_2$MnF$_4$ ($\beta\approx 0.16$)\cite{prb1.2211}, K$_2$MnF$_4$ ($\beta\approx0.15$)\cite{prb8.285}, MAMC ($\beta\approx 0.18$)\cite{pssb97.501}, and K$_2$NiF$_4$ ($\beta\approx 0.14$)\cite{prb1.2211,prb3.1736}.